coilhq/mucoa/README.md

 * **B Settlement C** - Settlement from Payer (B) to Payee (C) debited
 * **A Liquidity** - Participant A liquidity is restored
 * **B Liquidity** - Participant B liquidity is restored

-### Activity
+### Events
-> An external event or Hub trigger will instruct the Settlement Reservation event.
+> An external event or Scheme trigger will instruct the Settlement Reservation event.
 ```
 DR A Settlement (C)                              20
     CR A Liquidity                                      20

 DR B Settlement (C)                             100
     CR B Liquidity                                     100
 ```

 ### Account Balances -